ZeruLight/Erupe/docker/README.md

 - pg admin (Admin interface to make db changes)
 - erupe

+We automatically populate the database to the latest version on start.
+If you you are updating you will need to apply the new schemas manually.

 Before we get started you should make sure the database info matches whats in the docker compose file for the environment variables `POSTGRES_PASSWORD`,`POSTGRES_USER` and `POSTGRES_DB`.
 You can set the host to be the service name `db`.

 Here is a example of what you would put in the config.json if you was to leave the defaults.
 It is strongly recommended to change the password.